 Entry conditions vary for vaccinated travellers who are travelling from a permitted country of origin and those who have not been vaccinated.

 Fully vaccinated resident and non-resident travellers aged 12 years and over, as well as minors who accompany these vaccinated adults, can travel to French Polynesia without needing to justify the reason for travel or complete mandatory quarantine provided they have stayed continuously at least 15-days on the French Territory or a designated Green or Orange or Red Zone country before their departure to French Polynesia.
 It is important that you review the list of countries right up to the day of departure to ensure that unrestricted travel is still permitted because the list can change at any time.

 Travellers who are not fully vaccinated

 Any passenger aged 12 years and over, who has not been fully vaccinated* must provide a Boarding Authorisation Certificate issued by the High Commissioner in French Polynesia that approves your 'Compelling Reason Justification' for travel and your quarantine request.
-This also applies to any passenger, regardless of health and vaccination status, who has visited an orange or red zone country in the 15-days prior to visiting French Polynesia.
+This also applies to any passenger, regardless of health and vaccination status, who has visited a Scarlet Red Zone country in the 15-days prior to visiting French Polynesia.

 A 10-day mandatory quarantine upon arrival in French Polynesia is required for any traveller who is not fully vaccinated.
 The mandatory quarantine can only be done on the island of Tahiti in a place of the passenger's choice at the passenger's expense.

-All visitors entering French Polynesia, regardless of health and vaccination status, must register and submit documentation on a web-based Electronic Travel Information System (ETIS).
+All resident and non-resident travellers, including French Polynesian citizens, entering French Polynesia, regardless of health and vaccination status, must register and submit documentation on a web-based Electronic Travel Information System (ETIS).

 Completing the Electronic Travel Information System Formalities